Asynchronous Video Interviews change Flexible Shift Hiring

 2. Are asynchronous interviews suitable for shift workers?

 Yes.
-They provide flexibility for people who work non-standard hours and let recruiters screen more applicants quickly.
+They provide flexibility for people who work non-standard hours and allow recruiters to screen more applicants more quickly.

 3. How long should an asynchronous interview be?